android/user-interface-samples/AppWidget/README.md

 ## Implement rounded corners [(docs)](https://developer.android.com/about/versions/12/features/widgets#rounded-corner)

 Android 12 introduces the following system parameters to set the radii of your widget's rounded corners:

 * `system_app_widget_background_radius`: The corner radius of the widget background, which will never be larger than 28dp.
 * `system_app_widget_inner_radius`: The corner radius of any view inside the widget.
 This is exactly 8dp less than the background radius to align nicely when using an 8dp padding.

 ### Backward-compatibility with rounded corners [(docs)](https://developer.android.com/about/versions/12/features/widgets#backward-compatibility_with_rounded_corners)

-To ensure widget compatibility with previous versions of Android, we recommend defining custom attributes and using a custom theme to override them for Android 12, as shown in the following examples of XML files:
+To ensure widget compatibility with previous versions of Android, we recommend defining custom attributes and using a custom theme to override them for Android 12 or higher, as shown in the following examples of XML files:

 [`values/attrs.xml`](app/src/main/res/values/attrs.xml\#L16)